hidesoon/latex-for-publication/README.md

 ## Motivation

-Recently, I start to use less MS word, but more LaTex to edit research reports or manuscripts for journals/conferences.
+Recently, I start to use less MS word, but more LaTeX to edit research reports or manuscripts for journals/conferences.

 Why I want to avoid MS word?
 I believe most of us have experienced this kind of frustration if you and your coauthor are trying to work with MS word.
-This kind of frustration can be avoided in LaTex.
+This kind of frustration can be avoided in LaTeX.

 <img src="example.png" alt="drawing" width="400"/>

 I encourage more people to use LaTex, especially for ones who need to write report regularly.

-Here is a very brief guide of how to learn, use, and collaborate with LaTex if you are very new to LaTex.
+Here is a very brief guide of how to learn, use, and collaborate with LaTeX if you are very new to LaTex.

 ## What is LaTex?